marenderu/SEA-Salon/README.md

 Sea Salon offers an easy-to-use platform for customers to browse reviews and make reservations for salon services online.
 It allows for you to rate the salon, gives a review massage, and book an appointment for future visits.

 ## What i learned
-- Pattern Software Designs (Factory, Models, Repository, etc)
+- Domain Driven Designs (Factory, Models, Repository, etc)
 - Database interactions (Create, Read, Update, Delete)
 - ASP.NET